Updated August 10, 2023

 Introduction to LLDP

-LLDP fits in the data link layer, which is in level 2 of the standard network architecture subscribed by the OSI (Open Systems Interconnection) model.
-This model prescribed by the International Organization for standardization deals with protocols for network communication between heterogeneous systems.
-In the OSI model, Information communication between 2 devices across the network is split into 7 layers and they are bundled over one another in a sequence and the layers are
+LLDP fits in the data link layer in level 2 of the standard network architecture subscribed by the OSI (Open Systems Interconnection) model.
+This model prescribed by the International Organization for Standardization deals with protocols for network communication between heterogeneous systems.
+In the OSI model, Information communication between 2 devices across the network is split into 7 layers, and they are bundled over one another in a sequence, and the layers are

 |2||Presentation layer||6||Manage Encryption and decryption of data||Host|